- 1 The Lord’s Day

 The Image and Mark of the Beast

-In 229 A.D., Origen of Alexandria said that Justin Martyr’s teaching of three persons was the official doctrine of the Church, and he proposed that Sunday should be a day of rest.
+In about 229, Origen of Alexandria said Justin Martyr’s theory about the Holy Spirit was the official doctrine of the Church,

 In his Commentaries on John, Origen wrote,

-We believe, however, that there are three persons: the Father and the Son and the Holy Spirit; and we believe none to be unbegotten except the Father.
-We admit, as more pious and true, that all things were produced through the Word, and that the Holy Spirit is the most excellent and the first in order of all that was produced by the Father through Christ5
+all things were produced through the Word, and that the Holy Spirit is the most excellent and the first in order of all that was produced by the Father through Christ3

-In 321 A.D., Sunday was declared as a day of rest by Emperor Constantine.
+In 321, Sunday was declared as a day of rest by Emperor Constantine, and in 381, the Trinity doctrine became the official doctrine of the Catholic Church.

-The image and mark of the beast are a main theme of the Book of Revelation, and both of these doctrines are actually refuted in the first Chapter.
+The image and mark of the beast are two significant themes of the Book of Revelation.

-And the many manifestations of the Spirit of Christ, in verses 12 to 16, explain the true relationship of Christ and God in the Bible.
+Both of these false teachings are refuted in the first Chapter of Revelation.
+The meaning of the Lord’s Day in Revelation 1:10, is not Sunday, as the Church later claimed.
+And the many manifestations of the Spirit of Christ, in verses 13 to 16, explain the true relationship of Christ and God in the Bible.
 Christ was the Word, the firstborn spirit, who John called “the Beginning of the creation of God,” in Revelation 3:14.